-While some exercises have a tool that lets you click on a symbol, sometimes there are a limited number of symbols available in the entry form, sometimes there is no form and the instructions on typing mathematics are not currently available.
+While some exercises have a tool that lets you click on a symbol, sometimes, there are a limited number of symbols available in the entry form.
+In some cases, there is no form, and the instructions on typing mathematics are not currently available.

 Here's the breakdown on how to enter some common symbols:

 Type * or shift-8 on an American keyboard.
 Example: 3 times 4 is 3*4.

 Use / for division.
 For example, 3 fourths are entered as 3/4.
 If you have any operations in the numerator or denominator, surround this with parentheses.
 For example, 12 divided by 5n would be entered as 12/(5n), and the quantity of n plus 3 all divided by 6 would be entered as (n+3)/6.

 SQRT, for example, to enter the square root of 3, type " sqrt(3) ".